-Marvel Ultimate Alliance: A History of the Series
+Marvel Ultimate Alliance: A History Of The Series

 Comic books and video games.
 They seem like a great fit, but a lot of titles fall flat.
 Over the years, some games stand out.
 Lately, a lot of comic book video games are in LEGO form.
 The LEGO series is very popular, but tied to younger audiences.
 For that reason, and the rising popularity of Marvel, more mature titles are coming.
-The big announcement from Square Enix of an Avengers game is a huge deal.
+The big announcement from Square Enix of a Marvel collaboration for an Avengers game is a huge deal.
 So was 2018’s Spider-Man game for PS4.
 Another soon-to-be hit is on the way too: Marvel Ultimate Alliance 3 to be released later this month.
 It’s been a long time in between this new game and the last in the series.
 So, to refresh fans and newcomers alike, let’s take a look at the history of the series, and what’s to come.

 A History of the Series